 5. Test the Checklist & Assign Responsibilities

-Before finalizing the checklist, test it with a mock audit or pilot review.
+Before finalizing the checklist, test it with an ISO 13485 mock audit or pilot review.
 This helps you identify any gaps or unclear sections in the checklist.
 During this process, assign responsibilities to specific team members or departments, ensuring accountability and that each audit area is thoroughly assessed.
 This ensures a smooth audit flow.

 6. Review, Update, and Maintain the Checklist